BrockDSL/RDM_Jupyter_Workshop/README.md

 ## Who

+Workshop will be co-lead by:

+**Tim Ribaric**

-**Tim Ribaric** is the Digital Scholarship Librarian at Brock University.
+[Tim](https://twitter.com/elbitronic) is the Digital Scholarship Librarian at Brock University.
 He holds a Masters of Computer Science and is currently completing his PhD in Educational studies.
-He is a big fan of Github as a resource for researchers and uses Jupyter notebooks for almost all of his research, including his most recent Web Archives analysis platform called All Our Yesterdays.
-He is the instructor for the Library Juice Academy Python for Librarians course, which is of course all written in Jupyter Notebooks.
+He is a big fan of Github as a resource for researchers and uses Jupyter notebooks for almost all of his research, including his most recent Web Archives analysis platform called [All Our Yesterdays](https://brockdsl.github.io/AOYTK/).
+He is the instructor for the [ibrary Juice Academy [Python for Librarians](https://libraryjuiceacademy.com/shop/course/270-python-for-librarians/) course, which is of course all written in Jupyter Notebooks.

 **Cal Murgu**

+Cal is the Instructional Design Librarian at Brock.
+Prior to Brock, he was the Digital Humanities Librarian at the New College of Florida (Florida’s Honour College).
+He also teaches Digital Humanities and LIS at Western University in the Fall semesters.
+His current research project investigates how interactive digital notebooks can be used to help non-programmers learn to use and manipulate web archives.
+Cal is something of a jack-of-all-trades technologist who works with the Brock Digital Scholarship Lab whenever possible.

 # Notebooks